 What Causes Apricot Crown Gall?

 Galls are very common distortions on a wide variety of plants.
 They may come from disease abnormalities or from an insect.
-In the case of crown gall of apricot, the pest is actually a bacterium.
+In the case of the crown gall of apricot, the pest is actually a bacterium.
 There are no chemical corrections for the disease, but it can be prevented fairly simply.

 The bacteria responsible is Agrobacterium tumefaciens (syn.
 Rhizobium radiobacter).
 The bacteria live in soil and survives for many seasons.
 It may also be harbored in infected plant tissue, even dropped leaves.
 It spreads through water splashed from the soil and easily spreads.

 Infections are acquired through injury in the tree’s tissue.
 These may be from mechanical injury, animal damage, or insect activity.
-It often occurs at the plant’s graft wound but also as an after effect of pruning.
+It often occurs at the plant’s graft wound but also as an after-effect of pruning.
 Wounds must be less than 24 hours old to be susceptible to penetration from the bacteria which causes crown gall of apricot.

 Apricot Crown Gall Symptoms

 If your tree has tumor-like protrusions, it may be infected.
 Apricot crown gall symptoms appear within 10 to 14 days from infection.
-The bacteria cause cells to form abnormally and results in overgrowth on the roots and crown of the tree.
+The bacteria cause cells to form abnormally and result in overgrowth on the roots and crown of the tree.